~This shop has been compensated by #CollectiveBias, Inc. and its advertiser #BabyDiaperSavings. All opinions are mine alone.

 How To Make A Diaper Wreath:

-1. Roll the baby diapers and secure with a rubber band.
+1. Roll the baby diapers and secure them with a rubber band.

 2. Measure and cut your decorative ribbon.